List of television series canceled before airing an episode: F

-This Fox Broadcasting Company comedy was filmed in mock-documentary style at a couples therapy session, and features dating high school teachers Fred and Geneva, both of whom secretly aspire to work in Hollywood.
+This comedy was filmed in mockumentary style at a couples therapy session, and features dating high school teachers Fred and Geneva, both of whom secretly aspire to work in Hollywood.
 He wants to be a screenwriter and she envisions stardom as a pop diva.
-The series was picked up in April 2016 and was set to air on June 12, 2016.
+The series was picked up by Fox Broadcasting Company in April 2016 and was set to air on June 12, 2016.
 The series was given a straight to series order with 10 episodes, but a cast had not been chosen in time.
 The show was later pulled from the schedule with regular summer reruns airing instead.